Top Choice of Businesses for Linux on z Systems

 World-Class Support from SUSE

 - SUSE has almost 25 years of experience and support centers covering every region of the world.
 Because SUSE has long been involved in integrating its solutions with those of other vendors, our technical support personnel can tackle the toughest problems—at any scale and on any platform or combination of platforms.
-With regard to System z, our more than 15 years of technology expertise and our close collaboration with IBM give you the assurance that we have your back—anytime!
+With regard to z Systems, our more than 15 years of technology expertise and our close collaboration with IBM give you the assurance that we have your back—anytime!

 Want to talk to someone?
 Call our Sales team or request a call and we'll get right back to you.